NEJLT/nejlt-website/content/authorinfo/types.md

 When submitting a paper to NEJLT, authors should indicate what type it is, choosing from a pre-defined set.
 There are two goals of dividing papers into different types.
 The first is to encourage a broad range of submission types; there is a wide diversity in research in NLP.
 The second is to make sure that papers are reviewed appropriately, and so the paper type indicated prompts a  review form designed for that type.

+Not all scholarship falls neatly into one of these paper types.
+If your manuscript doesn't fit these categories well, but is otherwise a good fit for NEJLT, please [contact the editor](https://www.nejlt.org/contact/).

 The types available at NEJLT from 2020 are:

 **Computationally-aided linguistic analysis**